Vertical line test

 The vertical line test, shown graphically.
 The abscissa shows the domain of the (to be tested) function.

 In mathematics, the vertical line test is a visual way to determine if a curve is a graph of a function or not.
 A function can only have one output, y, for each unique input, x.
 If a vertical line intersects a curve on an xy-plane more than once then for one value of x the curve has more than one value of y, and so, the curve does not represent a function.
 If all vertical lines intersect a curve at most once then the curve represents a function.

+By failing the vertical line test, a curve that does not represent a function may be described more broadly as a multivalued function, where its multiple values are each the intersections with the vertical line.
+An example is the equation $y^2 = x$, which gives $y = \pm\sqrt{x}$ when solved for $y$.
+Here, the $\pm$ symbol yields two distinct output values, failing the vertical line test on the domain right of the Y-axis.